Home Food + Drink Berry Picking Farms Near Montclair + Essex County

 A post shared by Battleview Orchards (@bvorchards)

-Battleview Orchards has awesome u-pick strawberries (as well as nectarines, if you want to bulk up your fruit-picking).
-It’s open 9AM to 5PM every day but Tuesday, when it’s closed.
+Battleview Orchards has u-pick strawberries, peaches, sour cherries, and nectarines.
+It’s open 9AM to 6PM every day but Tuesday, when it’s closed.
 Its Facebook page is a great resource to see which produce is ripe for the picking.
-Sour cherry season (usually June and July) is a highlight for the farm, and bakers love this kind of fruit for delicious recipes.
+Sour cherry season is a highlight for the farm, and bakers love this kind of fruit for delicious recipes.

 View this post on Instagram

-This delightfully named farm is relatively new to Manalapan Township.
-Established in 2012, the family-owned property offers pick-your-own blueberries and raspberries.
-It’s also known for its scenic lavender field and sunflower picking.
-Just keep in mind that farm purchases are cash only.
-It opens back up on June 11th for both lavender viewing and raspberry picking.
-Blueberry picking will open in late June.
+Established in 2012, the family-owned property provides pick-your-own raspberries, blueberries, and blackberries.
+It’s also known for its scenic lavender fields and sunflower picking.
+Just keep in mind that on-site farm purchases are cash only.
+The farm is open from 10AM-5PM throughout various days depending on the month.
+See the calendar here.

 Hillview Farms | 223 Meyersville Road, Gillette, NJ